iLevyTate/ODTAULAI/README.md

 # STUPInD
-"Privacy-first, offline-capable Pomodoro timer + ClickUp-style task manager.
+Privacy-first, offline-capable Pomodoro timer + ClickUp-style task manager.
 Runs entirely in your browser.
 No account, no tracking, no sync